New Faculty at Saint Patrick Catholic School

 Emily is an exhibiting artist, most recently opening a show in Seattle.
 She has taught Art in Tacoma Public Schools and at Charles Wright and Annie Wright.
 Mrs. Keller is a University of Washington graduate and an active member of our parish where she serves on the Pastoral Council.
-Emily is married to Paul, a recently-retired Tacoma firefighter and usher at St. Pat’s, and mother of Ellie and Tom who will be joining their mom at St. Pat’s this year.
+Emily is married to Paul, a recently-retired Tacoma firefighter and usher at Saint Patrick Catholic School, and mother of Ellie and Tom who will be joining their mom at Saint Patrick Catholic School this year.

 Our Grade Level Teachers: